 School holidays, public holidays, and weekends are not part of the relevant period.

 If the school has staggered starts for different years of schooling, provide the first day that a student was to attend the school for the calendar year.
-For example if the school starts with Year 7 and Year 12 on 27 January 2021 and then rolls out the other years of schooling throughout the remainder of the week, enter 27 January 2021 as the start date.
-The days that some students were not required to attend due to staggered starting dates, should be counted as absence beyond the control (‘Student free day').
+For example, if the school starts with Year 7 and Year 12 on 23 January 2023 and then commences other years of schooling throughout the remainder of the week, enter 23 January 2023 as the start date.
+The days that some students were not required to attend due to staggered starting dates, should be counted as absence beyond the control (‘Student free day’).

 If there are staff professional development days at the start of the school year where students do not attend the school, enter the first day that a student was to attend the school for the calendar year.
-For example, if staff are to attend on Thursday, 21 January 2021 to Monday, 25 January 2021 and students start on Wednesday 27 January 2021, enter 27 January 2021 as the start date.
+For example, if staff are to attend on Thursday, 19 January 2023 and Friday, 20 January 2023 and students start on Monday, 23 January 2023, enter 23 January 2023 as the start date.